appseconnect/docs/_posts/Rule-Management/PreconfiguredRule/2020-04-01-error-mail-notification.md

 Listed below are the scenarios that will trigger the MAIL if your ERP Application generate issue.

 - **Connection Issues:** Connection failures will also allow to trigger mail to the user.
-- **SQL Exception/errors:** If your SQL queries return errors and fails to return data.
-- **SQL Deadlocks:** For any deadlocks in SQL, you will recieve the mails if any sync process is scheduled.
 - **App Adapter or Function exception:** These components are responsible for connecting applications with APPSeCONNECT which failure results to the sync processes.
-- **NAV Webservice/DI Server/Service Layer Connection Faults:** Will trigger the mail on returning error in the sync process
 - **Timeout:** Timeouts are responsible for sync failures in return will trigger this mail to notify the user for the cause.

 ### 3) For Process Oriented: